AIR OF THE EAST: FASHION ART FROM KOREA

 Wearable Art is an art form that began in the early 1970s as "Art to Wear": one of a kind pieces of clothing made outside the mainstream of fashion.
 Artists would use clothing simply as a medium without reference to current commercial fashion.
 In the 70s, true "wearable art" was meant to be worn.
 Today, wearable art has transformed to become more sculptural, in other words, artwork that is in the shape of clothing but is not generally meant to be worn.
 Most of the pieces in the show are not meant to be worn but are meant to be viewed and enjoyed as a work of art.

 This idea for the American debut of this exhibition was conceived in a very interesting manner.
-Museum Director, Jean Druesedow, was interested in bringing Korean wearable artto the U.S., and to Kent.
-Prior to joining the KSU Museum in 1993, Ms. Druesedow was with the Costume Society of the Metropolitan Museum of Art, NY where she taught fashion history classes at NYU.
-One of her former students, Ms. Kyoung Hee Cho, is the assistant professor and chair of the fashion department at one of the Korean women universities.
+Museum Director Jean Druesedow was interested in bringing Korean wearable art to the U.S., and to Kent.
+Prior to joining the KSU Museum in 1993, Ms. Druesedow was with the Costume Society of the Metropolitan Museum of Art in New York, where she taught fashion history classes at NYU.
+One of her former students, Ms. Kyoung Hee Cho, is the assistant professor and chair of the fashion department at one of the Korean women's universities.

 The Parsons School of Design in New York and The Fashion Institute for Design and Merchandising in Los Angeles also agreed to host the exhibition.
-This is the first time the works of the Korean artists/professors have been shown in the United States: it is currently at the Parsons School of Design Gallery (thru January 16, 2001), then at The Kent State University Museum (February 21 to September 2, 2001) and then on its final destination at The Fashion Institute of Design and Merchandising in Los Angeles (October to December 17, 2001) before returning to Korea.
+This is the first time the works of the Korean artists/professors have been shown in the United States: it is currently at the Parsons School of Design Gallery (thru Jan.
+16, 2001), then at the Kent State Museum (Feb.
+21 to Sept.
+2, 2001) and then on its final destination at The Fashion Institute of Design and Merchandising in Los Angeles (October to Dec.
+17, 2001) before returning to Korea.